Paul Revere: Freemasonry

-He subsequently became the Grand Master of the Freemasons of Massachusetts when a box containing an assemblage of commemorative items was deposited under the cornerstone of the Massachusetts State House on July 4, 1795, by Governor Samuel Adams, assisted by Grand Master Revere and Deputy Grand Master, Colonel William Scollay.
+He subsequently became the Grand Master of the Freemasons of Massachusetts from 1795 to 1797.
+During his tenure, Revere, along with Governor Samuel Adams and Deputy Grand Master, Colonel William Scollay, deposited a box containing an assemblage of commemorative items under the cornerstone of the Massachusetts State House on July 4, 1795.

 Politics and final years

 Revere remained politically active throughout his life.
 His business plans in the late 1780s were often stymied by a shortage of adequate money in circulation.
 Alexander Hamilton's national policies regarding banks and industrialization exactly matched his dreams, and he became an ardent Federalist committed to building a robust economy and a powerful nation.
 Of particular interest to Revere was the question of protective tariffs; he and his son sent a petition to Congress in 1808 asking for protection for his sheet copper business.
 He continued to participate in local discussions of political issues even after his retirement in 1811, and in 1814 circulated a petition offering the government the services of Boston's artisans in protecting Boston during the War of 1812.
 Revere died on May 10, 1818, at the age of 83, at his home on Charter Street in Boston.
 He is buried in the Granary Burying Ground on Tremont Street.